croyleje/standalone_email.server/README.md

   The _Spamassassin_ default config for versions >= 3.0 has **URIDNSBL** enabled by default so it is highly recommended to use one of the newer release versions.

   The _Fail2ban_ configs setup five jails _sshd_, _dovecot_, _postfix_,
-  _postfix-postscreen_ (Not covered by postfix aggressive mode) and _recidive_ these along with _SPF_ checking instituted via postfix config provides a wide array of not only spam blocking but also general server security and also email server security.
+  _postfix-postscreen_ (Not covered by postfix aggressive mode) and _recidive_ these along with _SPF_ checking instituted via postfix provides a wide array of not only spam blocking but also general server security and also email server security.

-##  Requirements
+##  Requirements.

  1. A **Debian or Ubuntu server**.
-I've tested this on a [Vultr](https://www.vultr.com/?ref=8637959) Debian servers and one running Ubuntu and their setup works, but any basic VPS hosts package will have similar/possibly identical default settings which will let you run this on them.
+I've tested this on a [Vultr](https://www.vultr.com/?ref=8637959) Debian 10 servers and servers running Ubuntu 18.04LTS.
  2. **A Let's Encrypt SSL certificate for your domain.** This is where the script departs from others.
-You will **NOT** need to create an nginx server and setup a placeholder website.
+You will **NOT** need to create an Nginx or Apache server and setup a placeholder website.
 We will be using a standalone SSL certificate from Let's Encrypt [Certbot](https://certbot.eff.org/).
- 3. You need to set up DNS records for **A RECORD**, **CNAME**, **MX**, **TXT** for IPV4 and an additional **AAAA** if your planning on using IPV6.
+ 3. You need to set up some minimal DNS records for **A RECORD**, **MX**, and **AAAA** if your planning on using IPV6.
-	Detailed examples commented in script.
  4. **A Reverse DNS entry for your site.** Go to your VPS settings and add an entry for your IPV4 Reverse DNS that goes from your IP address to `mail.<yourdomain.com>`.
-If you would like IPV6, you can do the same for that.
-This has been tested on Vultr, and all decent VPS hosts will have a section on their instance settings page to add a reverse DNS PTR entry.
+If your using IPV6, you can do the same for that.
+This has been tested on Vultr, and all decent VPS hosts will have a section on their instance settings page to add a reverse rDNS entry.
-    You can use the 'Test Email Server' or ':smtp' tool on [mxtoolbox](https://mxtoolbox.com/SuperTool.aspx) to test if you set up a reverse DNS correctly.
-This step is not required for everyone, but some big email services like gmail will stop emails coming from mail servers with no/invalid rDNS lookups.
-This means your email will fail to even make it to the recipients spam folder; it will never make it to them.
+    You can use the 'Test Email Server' or 'smtp' tool on [mxtoolbox](https://mxtoolbox.com/SuperTool.aspx) to test if you set up a reverse DNS correctly.
+Most large email services like gmail and Outlook will stop emails coming from mail servers without a invalid rDNS lookup.
+    This means your email will fail to even make it to the recipients spam folder.
  5. `apt purge` all your previous (failed) attempts to install and configure a mailserver.
 Get rid of _all_ your system settings for Postfix, Dovecot, OpenDKIM and everything else.
 This script builds off of a fresh install.
- 6. Some VPS providers block port 25 (used to send mail).
-You may need to request that this port be opened to send mail successfully.
+    Most VPS providers block port 25 by default to prevent spammers from using there services to send out bulk emails.
+You will probably have to open a support ticket with your VPS and verify your use case to have them open the port for you.     request that this port be opened to send mail successfully.
 Although I have never had to do this on a Vultr VPS, others have had this issue so if you cannot send, contact your VPS provider.
- 7. **Set System Timezone** most if not all VPS providers by default have the timezone set for Universal Time UTC but for logging reasons and to have easily readable timestamps I recommend changing you your timezone to suite your locale.
+ 6. **Set System Timezone** most if not all VPS providers by default have the timezone set for Universal Time UTC but for logging reasons and to have easily readable timestamps I recommend changing you your timezone to suite your locale.
 This can be done easily with the `timedatectl` command and will